 Modern slavery is a broad term used to encompass the offences of slavery, servitude and forced or compulsory labour and human trafficking.
-The ILO defines forced labour as, “all work or service which is exacted from any person under the menace of any penalty and for which the said person has not offered himself voluntarily.”
+The International Labour Organization (ILO) defines forced labour as, “all work or service which is exacted from any person under the menace of any penalty and for which the said person has not offered himself voluntarily.”

 The UK Modern Slavery Act was passed into law in March 2015.
 The law requires companies operating in the United Kingdom to publicly disclose the steps taken to ensure modern slavery and human trafficking are not taking place in any of their supply chains or in any part of their business.

-Hobbycraft is a leading UK Craft retailer sourcing goods from around the world.
-We manage complex and unique supply chains in more than 12 countries around the world (as at 21st February 2021).
+Hobbycraft is a leading UK arts and crafts retailer sourcing goods from around the world.
+We manage complex and unique supply chains in 8 countries around the world (as at 21st February 2021).

-As a business Hobbycraft is committed to addressing and minimising the risk of modern slavery and human trafficking, with a zero-tolerance approach within our business and supply chain.
-We will continue to review our policies and processes throughout the next financial year and update where required.
-The Hobbycraft Commercial, Supply Chain and support teams will continue to visit our primary suppliers and factories to further our working relationship and involvement within our supply base.
-We will continue to prioritise visits to factories based in higher risk areas and are committed to increasing the transparency within our supply chain year upon year.
+As a business, Hobbycraft is committed to addressing the risk of modern slavery and human trafficking, with a zero-tolerance approach within our business and supply chain.
+We will continue to review our policies and processes throughout the next financial year and make updates where required.
+The Hobbycraft commercial, supply chain and support teams will continue to visit our primary suppliers and factories, where possible, to further our working relationships and involvement within our supply base.
+We will continue to prioritise visits to factories based in higher risk areas and remain committed to increasing the transparency within our supply chain year upon year.

-Founded in 1995, we are the largest arts and crafts retailer in the UK with more than 90 stores nationwide.
-With over 25,000 products for 250 inspirational activities and hundreds of exciting ideas, you'll discover everything you need to get crafty.
+Founded in 1995, we are the largest arts and crafts retailer in the UK with 102 stores nationwide (as at 21st February 2021).

-As well as selling through our UK stores, we also sell through a variety of market places and our website currently sells internationally.
+As well as selling through our UK stores, our website also sells internationally.

-At Hobbycraft the values and goals we have developed provide a robust approach to sustainability and is a core part of our business strategy with a clear reporting and accountability structure.
+At Hobbycraft, the values and goals we have developed provide a robust approach to sustainability and are a core part of our business strategy, with a clear reporting and accountability structure.

-The human rights of all people working directly or indirectly for Hobbycraft is of the utmost importance to us.
-Any human rights abuses have no place in our business or in the world in which we live.
-We are committed to ensuring that Hobbycraft has a robust approach to addressing Modern Slavery and human rights abuses within our supply chains.
+The human rights of all people working directly or indirectly for Hobbycraft are a matter of the utmost importance to us.
+Any human rights abuses have no place in our business or in the wider world.
+We are committed to ensuring that Hobbycraft has a robust approach to addressing modern slavery and human rights abuses within our supply chains.

-Hobbycraft colleagues are guided by key policies, including those on Anti-Bribery & Corruption, Whistleblowing, Pay & Contracts and Equal Opportunities.
+Hobbycraft colleagues are guided by key policies, including those relating to Anti-Bribery & Corruption, Whistleblowing, Pay & Contracts and Equal Opportunities.
 Monitoring adherence to the Modern Slavery Act 2015 is the responsibility of our Chief Financial Officer, a member of the main Board.

 Our Product Supply Chain

-Hobbycraft sources product from over 100 international trusted partnerships, operating across 12 countries globally, with the largest international sourcing country is China, with a smaller proportion from Taiwan, Turkey, India and the Philippines.
+Hobbycraft sources products from over 100 international trusted partnerships, operating across 8 countries globally.
+Our largest international sourcing country is China, with a smaller proportion from Taiwan, Turkey, India and the Philippines.
 Imports make up c30% of our total stock purchases with the remainder of our goods sourced from UK suppliers.

 Hobbycraft has internal practices to address human trafficking and modern slavery in our supply chain.
-We spend a lot of time in our factories conducting product checks as well as factory Audits that cover “Forced, bonded, indentured, slave and prison labour” which are reviewed and expressly prohibited.
+We invest a lot of time in our factories conducting product checks as well as factory audits that cover “forced, bonded, indentured, slave and prison labour” which are expressly prohibited.

-All our vendors also undergo an Environmental Social Governance Audit (ESG) every 2 years coupled with management through our sustainability KPIs which are reviewed regularly.
+All our vendors undergo an Environmental, Social and Governance Audit (ESG) every two years.
+Vendors are also monitored via our sustainability KPIs which are reviewed regularly.

-At Hobbycraft we understand the importance of a robust due diligence approach in helping to identify, mitigate and minimise risk of modern slavery.
-Given the global nature of our sourcing business it is important that we are vigilant to modern slavery.
+At Hobbycraft, we understand the importance of a robust due diligence approach in helping to identify, mitigate and minimise the risk of modern slavery.
+Given the global nature of our sourcing business, it is important that we are vigilant over modern slavery.

-Human trafficking is considered a zero tolerance issue at Hobbycraft.
-If evidence of forced, bonded, indentured, slave and/or prison labour is found, Hobbycraft reserves the right to examine the specific situation and develop the best possible strategy for resolution.
-If cases of non-compliance are not resolved within a timely manner, Hobbycraft may terminate the business relationship.
+Human trafficking is considered a zero-tolerance issue at Hobbycraft.
+If evidence of forced, bonded, indentured, slave and/or prison labour is found, Hobbycraft reserves the right to terminate the business relationship and report the matter to the relevant authorities.